javierarce/glitchub/README.md

 *Just press `<Enter>` to accept all the questions.*

-9. Read the content of the `.ssh/id_rsa.pub` file:
+9. Read the content of the `.ssh/id_rsa.pub` file with:

 ```bash
 cat .ssh/id_rsa.pub